The Soviet Ghost Town in the Czech Republic

 We have no idea what this sad old building was, but now it’s a kind of art space for squatters.
 This cheery wall mural was made of scrunched-up Czech newspapers from the 90s.

-Here’s an old movie theater, where residents might have enjoyed Moscow Does Not Believe in Tears and other pieces of party-approved cinematic gold.
+Here’s an old movie theatre, where residents might have enjoyed Moscow Does Not Believe in Tears and other pieces of party-approved cinematic gold.
 All the seats had been ripped out.
 We found the old projector room out back, but it was empty and overgrown with trees.

 The spa didn’t look great, but at least it wasn’t snowing in there.